josuttis/belleviews/README.md

-However, for the standard views, some design decisions were made that are confusing and error-prone and cause sever problems because these decisions break a couple of basic idioms and that collections (such as standard containers) usually provide:
+However, for the standard views, some design decisions were made that are confusing and error-prone and cause sever problems because these decisions break a couple of basic idioms that collections (such as standard containers) usually provide.

+In fact, **C++ standard views have the following problems:**

 - You might **not be able to iterate** over the elements of a standard view **when the view is const**.

   As a consequence: